Updated on: June 2, 2023 by Praveen Ghoshal | Reading Time: 7 minutes

 Before we dive further, let’s clear up some confusion about terminologies.

 #1.
 What Is An Air Pump?
 A mechanical device kept outside of the aquarium whose primary purpose is to pump air into the aquarium system.
-It is generally connected with other fish tank devices like an air stone, sponge filter, etc. You can read about the aquarium air pump installation and setup here.
+It is generally connected with other fish tank devices like an air stone, sponge filter, etc.

 #3.
 What Is An Aquarium Filter?
 As the name of the aquarium filter itself says, its main purpose is filtration.
 Keep in mind that an air pump doesn’t filter the aquarium.
 It only provides airflow to the attached device.

 On the other hand, an air stone creates bubbles.